PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 A `-PSGallery` switch enables registering PSGallery should it be accidentally removed.
 This would be in a different parameter set from `-URL` and `-Repository`.

-The `-URL` will accept the HTTP address without the need to specify `/api/v3` as that will be assumed and discovered at runtime (trying v3 first, then falling back to v2, then the literal URL).
+The `-URL` will accept the HTTP address with support for v2 and v3 protocols.
 Support for local filesystem repositories must be maintained.
 A `-Trusted` switch indicates whether to prompt the user when installing resources from that repository.